 Neil D. Katz is the Managing Partner of Katz Chwat, PC and is responsible for the administration of the firm’s overall practice.
-He serves as lead attorney for many of the firm’s tax controversy and planning, corporate sales and acquisitions, business planning and transactions, and estate planning matters.
+He serves as lead attorney for the firm’s estate planning matters, as well as tax controversy and planning, corporate sales and acquisitions, and business planning and transactions.

-Neil’s practice focuses on Federal and State income tax issues, as well as matters relating to corporate, partnership, estate and gift taxation.
-His services include strategic planning and drafting various business agreements and complex estate plans, and negotiation and representation in the acquisitions or sales of business interests.
+His services include strategic planning and drafting complex estate plans and various business agreements, and negotiation and representation in the acquisitions or sales of business interests.
+As well as focusing on Federal and State income tax issues, and matters relating to corporate, partnership, estate and gift taxation.
 He has represented clients before all administrative levels of the Internal Revenue Service and the New York State and New York City Tax Departments as well as the U.S. Tax Court and the New York State and New York City Divisions of Tax Appeals and Tax Appeals Tribunal.

 Among the key strengths that Neil brings to his role at KC is an analytical approach to problem-solving.
 He enjoys breaking down very complex subjects and communicating them in terms that can be easily understood.
 His thorough technical knowledge of Internal Revenue and New York State tax laws is also valued by his clients and professional colleagues.